TaiChi, despite the connotations attached to the term in the U.S., is actually just a concept from the Chinese philosophy of Taoism.

 Many people, however, are only interested in the wellness and relaxation benefits of TaiChiChuan.

 Included in the scope of Qigong are many different meditations, visualizations, breathing techniques, physical exercises, and even acupuncture.
+Anything done with the intention of affecting the Qi could fairly be considered Qigong.

 Getting to know your particular interests and goals is important in finding or creating a Tai Chi program that will be fulfilling.